medic/cht-android/README.md

 ### Upgrade notes

-In order to comply with Play Store policy it was necessary to switch from using crosswalk to webview for Android 10 and above.
-To make this transition smoother we have implemented a migration to copy patient data and session information into the webview implementation, however please note:
+This release is largely intended to unblock the publishing of new apps onto the Google Play Store in a manner compatible with Android 10+.
+This release includes a difficult upgrade experience which may cause operational challenges in the field for apps with users on Android 10+.
+In particular:

 1. When loading the application after upgrade you will need an internet connection in order to cache the application code.
 2. The migration can take a few minutes to complete so after upgrade the user may be shown a login screen.
 If this happens, restart the application periodically until the user is logged in and the app loads as per usual.

 We are planning improvements to [make the migration more user friendly](https://github.com/medic/medic-android/issues/134) in a future release.

-Users on Android 9 and below will continue to use crosswalk and be unaffected by this change.
-Because of this it is recommended that projects upgrade to v0.6.0 version of their app before issuing Android 10+ devices.
+Users on Android 9 and below will do not need to be migrated and will be unaffected by this change.
+Because of this it is recommended that projects upgrade to v0.6.0 version of their app before issuing Android 10+ devices, if possible.

 Earlier releases are no longer accepted by the Google Play Store.